 Seattle Sorbets is a small family business — emphasis on small.
 One of Seattle Sorbets' most dedicated employees is Dora Ibarra — she's been with them for 25 years, and by now is basically part of Bell's family.
 Bell and Ibarra virtually make every pint.

-"We've touched every pint of sorbet that's left here in the last thirteen years," Bell says.
+"We've touched every pint of sorbet that's left here in the last thirteen years," Bell sayid.
 "Each pint that goes out is a representation of not just our company, but myself and Dora as well."

 But Bell doesn't just run a sorbet business — this is a Black-owned business that he's proud to own.

-"You know, I don't know how many Black-owned sorbet companies there are, but I'm guessing it's not a ton of them," Bell says.
+"You know, I don't know how many Black-owned sorbet companies there are, but I'm guessing it's not a ton of them," Bell said.
 "So just us being in this space is important.
 Taking up space is important, especially in the time that we're in."

 Bell plans to honor the sorbet family legacy.

-"It is a legacy that my parents have started and that I want to continue," Bell says.
+"It is a legacy that my parents have started and that I want to continue," Bell said.
 "And it's not just my family business, It's Dora's family business.
 So, I want this business to be a success not for myself, I want it to be a success for our families and to leave a legacy.
 Hopefully I can hand it down to the kids that I don't have yet.
 One day they can take it over.
 And hopefully not run into the ground!"

 But until then, Bell and Ibarra will continue serving cold, refreshing Seattle Sorbets.